pavani-1510/StudentAdmissionManagementSystem/README.md

 - **Email Notifications:** Send email alerts to applicants regarding their application status.
 - **Advanced Analytics:** Incorporate analytics to track application trends and statistics.
 - **User Role Management:** Enhance the system to support multiple admin roles with varying permissions.

-For more details, refer to the [Student Admission Management System repository](https://github.com/pavani-1510/StudentAdmissionManagementSystem).

----

-This report covers the key aspects of the Student Admission Management System project.
-If you need further details or assistance, feel free to ask!